rickardlindberg/rliterate/rliterate.rliterate.markdown

 ### Workspace

-A workspace is a container for editable content.
-Only pages at the moment.
+A workspace is a container for pages.
+Pages are ordered in columns.
+Currently only one column is supported.

 #### Main widget